 - 2 cups all-purpose flour

-- 1/4 cup lightly toasted chopped hazelnuts (with skins), cooled
+- 1/4 cup lightly toasted chopped hazelnuts, with their skins intact, cooled

 - 1/2 teaspoon salt